ikawrakow/ik_llama.cpp/github-data/discussions/590 - How important is Vulkan back-end development_.md

 Vote for Vulkan.
 It's the API that all vendors are pushing hard to support.
 AMD's RADV driver is really solid, Intel's ANV is steadily improving, and Jeff Bolz  from NVIDIA [has been contributing](https://github.com/ggml-org/llama.cpp/issues?q=is%3Apr+author%3Ajeffbolznv) to llama.cpp's Vulkan backend for several months now.

+> 👤 **jeffzhou2000** replied on **2025-07-22** at **15:09:30**
+>
+> Can't agree more.
+>
+> The ggml-vulkan backend supports many many AI operators and works fine/well on x86-Linux or arm-Linux or Windows but didn't works fine as expected on Snapdragon based Android phone.
+As the original author of ggml-vulkan said on 10/25/2024: "Sadly, in my experience Qualcomm is not handling Vulkan in a proper way, like AMD, Nvidia and Intel are, so there are a lot of quirks to deal with."
+>
+> How to make ggml-vulkan run well on an Android phone equipped with Qualcomm Snapdragon mobile SoC?
+Thanks!

 ---

 👤 **ikawrakow** commented on **2025-07-18** at **04:53:10**

 Wow, I see 18 new votes since I last checked yesterday.
 For people who came here to vote for Vulkan but are not familiar with this project, the mainline `llama.cpp` Vulkan back-end has been ported to `ik_llama.cpp`(#608), so it should be on par with what you have in mainline.
 For models utilizing MLA attention (DeepSeek, Kimi-2), `ik_llama.cpp` outperforms `llama.cpp` by quite a margin as it is - see [here](https://github.com/ikawrakow/ik_llama.cpp/pull/608#issuecomment-3069950613).

+> 👤 **FullstackSensei** replied on **2025-07-18** at **08:56:51**
+>
+> > Wow, I see 18 new votes since I last checked yesterday.
+For people who came here to vote for Vulkan but are not familiar with this project, the mainline `llama.cpp` Vulkan back-end has been ported to `ik_llama.cpp`(#608), so it should be on par with what you have in mainline.
+For models utilizing MLA attention (DeepSeek, Kimi-2), `ik_llama.cpp` outperforms `llama.cpp` by quite a margin as it is - see [here](https://github.com/ikawrakow/ik_llama.cpp/pull/608#issuecomment-3069950613).
+>
+> I took the liberty of posting about this discussion on LocalLLaMA and IntelArc subreddits.
+Hope you don't mind!
+Your work makes large models like DeepSeek and Kimi usable on hardware that doesn't cost a kidney, and Vulkan optimizations would only lower the cost to run such models at decent speeds.
+>
+> This project doesn't get the exposure it deserves, IMO..
+So, I thought at worst more people will become familiar with it.

 > 👤 **ikawrakow** replied on **2025-07-18** at **11:59:25**
 >